VendArt at MakerFX

 o This MOSFET is excessive for my solenoid driver’s electrical parameters, but its large voltage and current margin will be reliable and usable

-Solenoid Driver Wiring Schematic, designed in TinkerCAD Electrical
+Solenoid Driver Wiring Schematic, designed and Simulated in TinkerCAD Electrical

 Solenoid Driver Breadboard